f5devcentral/access-labs/class1/module1/lab01.rst

 #.
 Click on **Assignment** and choose **SSO Credential Mapping** -->  **Add Item** -->  **Save**
 #.
 Click **Apply Policy**
 #.
 Open an incognito window and try go to https://server2.acme.com
 #.
-You should have been prompted to login.
+You should have been prompted with a windows login.
 Close the Window
 #.
 Go to **Local Traffic** --> **Virtual Servers** and open server2-https
 #.
 Scroll to *Access Policy** and click the drop down next to **Access Profile**.
 Choose server1-psp
 #.
 Scroll down click **Update**